caracal-pipeline/caracal-docs/sphinx/_build/html/_sources/manual/configfile/index.rst.txt

 compulsory.
 The pages at :ref:`workers` indicate whether a parameter is optional, its data type, allowed values (if applicable) and default value.

-Caracal comes with a set of sample configuration files.
+CARACal comes with a set of sample configuration files.
 These are available at https://github.com/caracal-pipeline/caracal/caracal/sample_configurations/ and include, for example: